maxcampb/Code_showcase/README.md

 ## The Motivation

 The purpose of this repository is to showcase my coding skills to potential collaborators and employers.
 Naturally, I have written a lot of code that is private and belongs to various organisations.
 This repository holds some examples of chunks of code that I have written.
-The primary language that I have written code in is [R](https://github.com/maxcampb/Code_showcase/tree/master/R_code), however, I intend to add some examples in other languages in the future.
+The primary language that I have written code in is R [(examples here)](https://github.com/maxcampb/Code_showcase/tree/master/R_code), however, I intend to add some examples in other languages in the future.
 My key coding skills are:

 * [Mathematical programming](https://github.com/mpturschwell/Seagrass_multiple_stressors/blob/master/Functions/population_model_analytical.R)
 * [Functional programming](https://github.com/maxcampb/Code_showcase/blob/d016295f54ac50ba12d95a49ef041a26ee484045/R_code/Apply_simulations_on_networks.R#L72-L88)